 There are 3 mechanically different versions of the lens which share the same optical design.

 The first version was built from 1966-1969 and the focusing ring is made completely from metal and flat.
-It is the rarest of the three versions and its lenses get a yellow cast over time which migh be due to a radioactive element.
+It is the rarest of the three versions and its lenses develops a yellow cast over time which might be due to a radioactive element.
 You can see an image of it here.